rossmounce/DOIs-in-Wikipedias/README.md

 # DOIs-in-Wikipedias
-Examining DOIs cited in Wikipedias, from a data dump
+Examining DOIs cited in Wikipedias, from a data dump (Halfaker et al. 2018).

 Crossref has SpringerNature DOI prefixes assigned to two different Crossref Member IDs.
 This is a known issue.